 Fractional Ownership Boats

 The thrill of being on the open water is a big enough lure for most potential boat owners.
 Thoughts of crystalline waters and packing up the diving or snorkeling equipment, some quality family time, and relaxation are things we’ve all dreamed of at some point in our lives.
 But what about the reality?
+Let’s explore why fractional ownership of a boat might be a good thing.

 For starters, there’s the high price tag of a quality yacht, and then there’s all the boat maintenance to consider.
 The cost of mooring, staff costs, fuel costs—the list goes on.
 More than the cost, we’re realizing more and more that people have a finite amount of time to enjoy their time away and just don’t want the hassles that come with owning outright and which eat into this precious time away.
 Cue fractional boat ownership—the flexible way to part-own your very own boat minus the large outlay and ongoing responsibilities of looking after and maintaining it.